aarthikrao/payLaterService/README.md

 * This app uses postgres

 ## Usage
-Use help (in cli) to get all the available commands

 | Action |Command |
 | --- | ---|
 | New User | new-user name email credit-limit |